elliotgao2/toapi/docs/topics/item.md

 - Meta.source: A section of a HTML, which should contains one complete item.
 It is a [selector instance](selector)
 - Meta.route: The url path regex expression of source site.
-- Meta.alias: Defining the api server route.
-Determine how to access the item.

 ## Clean Data